 (Pocket-lint) - Apple's AirPods offer a number of features, from sharing audio to automatically switching between Apple devices.
 There's also the Announce Notifications feature, though, which sees Siri read out incoming messages, calls and notifications when you have compatible AirPods - or compatible Beats headphones - in your ears, or you are driving a car that supports CarPlay.

-The AirPods Pro were the headphones Apple used to highlight the announcing Messages feature, but it will work with some of the company's other headphones too.
-Here is how to get Siri to announce your Messages, what you need to get it to work and which headphones are compatible.
+Here's everything you need to know about the Announce Notifications feature, including how to get Siri to announce your Messages, Calls and other notifications, what you need to get it to work and which headphones are compatible.

-What do you need to get Siri to announce your Messages?
+What do you need to get Siri to announce your Notifications?

-You'll also need a compatible pair of Apple headphones for the Announce Messages feature to work.
+You'll also need a compatible pair of Apple headphones or Beats headphones for the Announce Notifications feature to work.
 The compatible headphones are:

-Turning the Announce Messages feature on is pretty straightforward, once you are on the software build you need to be on.
-To turn on Announce Messages:
+Turning the Announce Notifications feature on is pretty straightforward, once you are on the software build you need to be on.
+To turn on Announce Notifications: